This article explains the different metrics used to evaluate a multiclass classification model's performance and identifies the best metrics to do so.

 Precision

-- An ROC curve is a plot of the True positive rate (similar to recall) against the False positive rate.
-This AUC ROC metric measures the area under this curve.
-AUC ROC is the best measure to use in the case where the positive class is not the minority.
-Hence, it is used as a proxy for Prediction Quality on the Model Leaderboard page.
+💡AUC ROC is the best measure to use in the case where the positive class is not minority.
+Hence, it is used as a proxy for Prediction Quality in the Model Leaderboard page.

 For the False-positive rate, the lower the value, the better the model’s performance.
 For all the other metrics, a higher value indicates better model performance.
 All these metrics have a range from 0 to 1.